-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: July 12, 2016; Ruling No. 2017-4392; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5 Day Rule); Ruling Date: October 4, 2017; Ruling No. 2018-4624; Agency: Virginia Department of Transportation; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2017-4392 July 12, 2016 The Department of Corrections (the agency) has requested a compliance ruling related to the grievant's March 15, 2016 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Transportation Ruling Number 2018-4624 October 4, 2017 The Virginia Department of Transportation (the agency) has requested a compliance ruling related to the grievant's August 1, 2017 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On or about March 15, 2016, the grievant initiated a grievance with the agency.
-On or about May 19, 2016, the agency issued the grievant its third step response to the grievance.
-Having received no response from the grievant, on June 16, 2016, the agency sent a letter of noncompliance to the grievant, via U.S. Mail and e-mail.
-This letter indicated that the agency had not received a response from the grievant and requested a response from him within five workdays upon receipt of the noncompliance letter.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not

-1 The mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
+FACTS On or about August 1, 2017, the grievant initiated a grievance with the agency.
+The agency held the second resolution step meeting with the grievant on August 15, 2017.
+On or about August 18, 2017, the agency issued the second resolution step response to the grievant.
+On September 1, 2017, and again on September 20, 2017, the agency sent a letter of noncompliance to the grievant via certified and U.S. Mail, indicating that the agency had not received a response from him and asking him to advise the agency whether he wished to proceed with the grievance.
+To date, the agency states it has received no response from the grievant.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EEDR ruling finds that either - 1 It is not clear whether the first certified mailing was delivered.
+However, it appears that the second certified mailing was received on September 26, 2017.
+Further, the mailing of correspondence, properly addressed and stamped, raises a presumption of receipt of the correspondence by the addressee.
 E.g., Washington v.
 Anderson, 236 Va.
 316, 322, 373 S.E.2d 712, 715 (1988).
-For purposes of this ruling, therefore, we will assume the grievant received the agency's notice of noncompliance because there is nothing to indicate that it was improperly addressed by mail or e-mail.
+Therefore, EEDR will also presume that the letters of noncompliance were received by regular mail.
 2 Grievance Procedure Manual § 6.3.